I-3-7-14.Remand for Other Reasons

 H. Unfair Hearing Allegations

-When a claimant alleges that the hearing was unfair and the record supports the allegation (see I-3-1-25), the Appeals Council will vacate the hearing decision and remand the case to an ALJ for a hearing and decision.
+When a claimant alleges that the hearing was unfair and the record supports the allegation (see I-3-2-25), the Appeals Council will vacate the hearing decision and remand the case to an ALJ for a hearing and decision.
 The remand order will specify the reasons for remanding the case, including the Council's findings and conclusions concerning the allegation of an unfair hearing as well as any reason(s) unrelated to the unfair hearing issue.
 The order will also direct that the case be assigned to an ALJ other than the one who conducted the prior hearing.
-(See I-3-1-25 B. 4. for necessary referrals of the complaint and the Council's findings, and the Appeals Text Guide.)
+(See I-3-2-25 B. 4. for necessary referrals of the complaint and the Council's findings.)

 When the Appeals Council determines that the record does not support an unfair hearing allegation, but is remanding the case for another reason(s), the remand order will specify that the Council considered the claimant's allegation and concluded that the claimant received a fair hearing.
-(See I-3-1-25 B. 2. for the necessary referral of the complaint and the Council's findings and the Appeals Text Guide.)
+(See I-3-2-25 B. 2. for the necessary referral of the complaint and the Council's findings.)

 I. Mental Impairment Cases